The aim of the award program is to acknowledge those students who demonstrate a commitment to:

 In the 21st year of the program (1992) the name was changed from Black Honors and Awards Program to the W. E. B. Du Bois Honors and Awards Program.
 This change was made in recognition of the rich legacy of W. E. B. Du Bois; an educator, sociologist, historian and civil rights activist.
 Du Bois believed that advanced education, as well as a liberal arts curriculum was essential to African Americans in order to develop leadership.
 According to Du Bois, education is the whole system of human training within and without the school house walls, which molds and develops men.

-As of December 2019, the James E. McLeod Honors and Awards Program welcomes and encourages all people to participate.
+As of December 2019, the James E. McLeod Honors and Awards Program welcomes and encourages all students to participate.